Social Care

 IELTS | 6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5.
 We also accept a wide range of International Qualifications.
 For more information, please visit our English Language Requirements page. |

 The Health and Social Care sector is undergoing substantial change.
 A range of private, and not-for-profit, Third Sector organisations are playing an increasingly prominent role in service delivery alongside more traditional NHS, statutory and local authority providers..
 As part of this, we are seeing an increasing number of employers in the sector.
 Developments in the frontline mean there is great demand for well-trained and multi-skilled graduates.
 Some graduates choose to go on to further study.
-Postgraduate courses offered by the University include MA Social Policy, MA Social Work, MA Youth and Community Work.
+Postgraduate courses offered by the University include MSc Public Health, MA Social Policy, MA Social Work and MA Youth and Community Development.

 In your second year, you complete a work based learning project, where you spend 50 hours getting work experience and then produce a reflective portfolio.
 This project enables you to gain vital practical skills and knowledge necessary for a career in the field of social care.